-The formation of the Universe is one of the most serious dividing factors between Science and Theology.
-Is it possible to resolve this issue by understanding what the Biblical Hebrew has to say.
+The formation of the Universe is one of the most severe dividing factors between Science and Theology.
+Is it possible to resolve this issue by understanding what the Biblical Hebrew has to say?
 Yes, it is.

 (Origin of the Universe, chapter 6.3)

-In the course of their discussion some of the most fundamental questions—about the formation of the universe, earth, humankind and why it’s here—are broached.
-Job’s conversation takes place mainly with three of the friends who ‘beat around the bush’, while the youngest of the four friends finally gives the correct answer—and God Himself concludes that answer.
+In the course of their discussion, they broach some of the most fundamental questions—about the formation of the universe, earth, humankind, and why it’s here.
+Job’s conversation takes place mainly with three of the friends who beat around the bush, while the youngest of the four friends finally gives the correct answer—and God Himself concludes that answer.

 We are going to do a word-by-word exploration of a few verses of this discourse and glean what we can about the origins of the cosmos.

 I must admit that I was somewhat dumbfounded (maybe it’s a fairy tale?) when I initially came on these verses.
 And even now, I wonder whether Job understood the depth of what he uttered or whether Biblical Hebrew is inspired enough to use vocabulary that expressed scientific matters about the formation of the Universe far beyond the comprehension level at his period in history.
-Bear in mind, he sees the same cosmos in his day and age that we’re witnessing today; however, in our time, millennia later, with sophisticated measuring devices we can begin to grasp the profoundness of these words.Biblical Hebrew is inspired enough to use vocabulary that expressed scientific matters about the formation of the Universe far beyond the scientific comprehension level of the time at which the Bible was written.
+Bear in mind; he sees the same cosmos in his day and age that we’re witnessing today; however, in our time, millennia later, with sophisticated measuring devices, we can begin to grasp the profoundness of these words.Biblical Hebrew is inspired enough to use vocabulary that expressed scientific matters about the formation of the Universe far beyond the scientific comprehension level of the time of the writing of the Bible.
 Click To Tweet

-We’ll read them in English as they have been translated.
+We’ll read the translated words in English.
 Once again, not casting stones at the translators, let’s realize that it is not always easy to perceive the sense of particular sayings.
 Here are two different translations of Job 26:13,

 By his (God’s) breath the skies became fair; his hand pierced the gliding serpent’.
 (New International Version)

-Galacti wonders, ‘What does this mean?
-In what way were the heavens ‘garnished?’
-How did God’s hand ‘form / pierce’ the gliding, crooked serpent?
-Ever heard of a crooked serpent?’
-There is one who is a main character in our drama, which is certainly ‘crooked’ and a liar, but this verse doesn’t have anything to do with him.
+Galacti wonders, “What does this mean?
+In what way were the heavens garnished?
+How did God’s hand form / pierce the gliding, crooked serpent?
+Ever heard of a crooked serpent?”
+There is one who is a main character in our drama, which is undoubtedly crooked and a liar, but this verse doesn’t have anything to do with that individual.

-Job’s story is the only place in the Old Testament that this verb form ‘garnish’–H8235 from the three letter root H8531–is used.
-As we shall see in the upcoming contexts, there are quite a few ‘one-time only’ usages in the book of Job.
-I think this reveals the extent of the uniqueness of what is being said through these expressions.
+Job’s story is the only place in the Old Testament that uses this verb form garnish–H8235 from the three-letter root H8531.
+As we shall see in the upcoming contexts, there are quite a few one-time-only usages in the book of Job.
+I think this reveals the extent of the uniqueness of the dialogue through these expressions.
 Let’s examine this singular vocabulary.

 שִׁפְרָה shiphrâh shif-raw’; from H8231 (שָׁפַר); brightness: KJV – garnish.